bridal makeup kit

 elf Pointed Powder Brush

 Since I am doing powder foundation, there is no need to set the face with powder.
 If you are using a different type of foundation, then a setting powder is needed.
-I recommend elf’s Pointed Powder brush.
-The reason is that it will pick up powder and apply it all over the face without removing coverage, and it sets evenly.
+This brush will pick up powder and apply it all over the face without removing coverage, and it sets evenly.
 You should not have areas that are tacky and areas that are set.

 elf Pointed Powder Brush with setting powders